the-teachingRSE-project/competencies/competencies.md

 fundamental software engineering skills (see, e.g., @Landwehr2017), but put greater emphasis on aspects related to achieving good scientific practice.
 For example, RSEs need to know how to make research software adhere to the
-\ac{FAIR4RS} principles, and how to achieve different levels of research software reusability @ChueHong2014.
+\ac{FAIR} principles, and how to achieve different levels of research software reusability @ChueHong2014.
 To reflect this, the technical skills listed below complement competencies regarding the standard life-cycle of software development with RSE-specific focus skills.